explodinglabs/superstack.docs/docs/advanced.md

 What's changed?

-1. The exposed `ports` were removed.
+1. The exposed ports were removed.
-2. Caddy's site address has changed to `:80` (The application layer no longer handles TLS).
+1. Caddy's site address has changed to `:80` (The application layer no longer handles TLS).
-3. We connect to the proxy's network, so the proxy can direct traffic to the app.
+1. We connect to the proxy's network, so the proxy can direct traffic to the app.
-4. A container alias was added.
+1. A container alias was added.
 This alias allows the proxy to target this container, while still allowing Docker to manage the container name.

-Additionally, the `CADDY_SITE_ADDRESS` env var can be removed from the development override file.
+The `CADDY_SITE_ADDRESS` environment variable can be removed from the override file.

-## 2. Create a new `proxy` project
+## 2. Start a new `proxy` project

 From the root of the repository, create a new `proxy` project: